agarciadom/benchmarx/examples/containerstominiyaml/implementationArtefacts/emf-syncer_ttc2023_container2miniyaml/readme.md

 * Backward transformation: `MiniYAML2Containers.groovy`
 * Benchmark driver: `YAMTLContainersToMiniYAML_BXTool.java`

-To import the project in the Eclipse IDE, you'll need the Groovy Development Tools plugin.
+To import the project in the Eclipse IDE, you'll need the [Groovy Development Tools plugin](https://marketplace.eclipse.org/content/groovy-development-tools) from the Eclipse Marketplace.